-If you notice that your kid is blazing through his sticks very quickly, you might want to get the 5A sticks for him to try instead.
+If you notice that your kid is blazing through his sticks and breaking too many of them too quickly, you might want to get the 5A sticks for him to try instead.

 Best Beginner Drumsticks for those with sweaty palms

-To prevent the drumsticks slipping away from your hands, and causing potential harm to your instructor, band mates or audience, you might want to consider this:
+To prevent the drumsticks slipping away from your hands, you might want to consider this:

 Promark seems to have captured the hearts of drummers with sweaty palms with their range of Pro-grip drumsticks and stick wraps.